ITensor/website/docs/book/index.md

 # Index Objects

-The most basic element of ITensor is not actually a tensor: it is a tensor index, an object of type&nbsp;`Index` (by tensor index we mean i,j,k in an expression like @@T_{ijk}@@ ).
+The most basic element of ITensor is not actually a tensor: it is a tensor index, an object of type&nbsp;`Index`.
+(By tensor index we mean i,j,k in an expression like @@T_{ijk}@@ ).

 ITensors are "intelligent tensors" because they "know" what indices they have.